 The truth is not for all men, but only for those who seek it. -Ayn Rand

 Truth has been occulted from us, but it cannot be kept from those who seek it.
 There are more words of Yashuah recorded in Matthew chapter 7 that have long been a guiding light for me:

 Enter through the narrow gate, for the gate is wide and the way is broad that leads to destruction, and there are many who enter through it.
 For the gate is small and narrow is the way that leads to life, and there are few who find it.
 [Matthew 7:13,14]

 One day these words and the sum of my life experiences caused me to establish and bind myself to my first principle in this journey.
 It is a very simple principle to remember, but it takes days, weeks, months and years to dutifully apply it.
 The principle is: if everyone believes something to be good, right or true, I should assume that it is not, until I can prove otherwise.
-I don’t expect many people to appreciate or understand what that really means, but my purpose for this website is to show you exactly what that means.
+I hope to use this website to properly explain what that means.

 Finally, be strong in the Lord and in the strength of his might.
 Put on the whole armor of God, that you may be able to stand against the schemes of the devil.
 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
 [Ephesians 6:11,12]